-There is no evidence linking acyclovir, valacyclovir, or famciclovir (Famvir) to serious side effects in infants born to mothers who take this drug during pregnancy.
+No evidence links acyclovir or valacyclovir to serious side effects in infants born to mothers who took these drugs during pregnancy.

 Treatment with these drugs usually starts around the 36th week of pregnancy.
 It continues through delivery.
 Both the American College of Obstetricians and Gynecologists and the Centers for Disease Control and Prevention recommend the following dosages during pregnancy: